Guides

 Frequently Asked Questions

-• What's the difference between syntax validation and deliverability validation?
+What is the difference between syntax validation and deliverability validation for email addresses?

 Nicolas Rios